Skip to content

 Steel type

-Rockwell steel hardness
+Rockwell hardness of steel

 Handle